-$^{^{2}}$ A portion of the moneys deposited to the credit of the 2009A Construction Account will be used to pay the principal on the Series 2009D CREBs due December 15, 2009.
+2 A portion of the moneys deposited to the credit of the 2009A Construction Account will be used to pay the principal on the Series 2009D CREBs due December 15, 2009.

-3 AMP intends to net-fund from proceeds of the Series 2009 Bonds the Capitalized Interest Subaccounts of the Bond Subfund in an amount to be sufficient, along with other available funds, including investment earnings on the Capitalized Interest Subaccounts and the Parity Common Reserve Account and, with respect to the Series 2009B Taxable Bonds (BABs), the Federal Subsidy, to pay interest on the Series 2009B Bonds through six months following the scheduled commercial operation dates of the respective Projects.
+3 AMP intends to net-fund from proceeds of the Series 2009 Bonds the Capitalized Interest Subaccounts of the Bond Subfund in an amount to be sufficient, along with other available funds, including investment earnings on the Capitalized Interest Subaccounts and the Parity Common Reserve Account and, with respect to the Series 2009B Taxable Bonds (BABs), the Federal Subsidy, to pay interest on the Series 2009 Bonds through six months following the scheduled commercial operation dates of the respective Projects.
 The proceeds of the Series 2009B Taxable Bonds (BABs) deposited to the 2009B Capitalized Interest Subaccount will be in an amount sufficient to pay interest on the Series 2009B Taxable Bonds (BABs) through the scheduled commercial operation dates of the respective Projects.
-The proceeds of the Series 2009C Tax-Exempt Bonds (BABs) through the scheduled commercial operation dates of the respective Projects.
 The proceeds of the Series 2009C Tax-Exempt Bonds through the scheduled commercial operation dates of the respective Projects.
-A portion of the Series 2009C Tax-Exempt Bonds is being used for that portion of the capitalized interest on the Series 2009B Taxable Bonds (BABs) and Series 2009C Tax-Exempt Bonds allocable to the six month period following the scheduled commercial operation dates of the respective Projects.
+A portion of the proceeds of the Series 2009C Tax-Exempt Bonds is being used for that portion of the capitalized interest on the Series 2009B Taxable Bonds (BABs) and Series 2009C Tax-Exempt Bonds allocable to the six month period following the scheduled commercial operation dates of the respective Projects.